ibm-cloud-docs/vpc/vpn-onprem-juniper.md

 These instructions are based on Juniper vSRX, JUNOS Software Release [15.1X49-D123.3].

 Read [VPN gateway limitations](/docs/vpc?topic=vpc-vpn-limitations) before continuing to connect to your on-premises peer.
-{:note}
+{: note}

 When the Juniper VPN receives a connection request from {{site.data.keyword.vpn_vpc_short}}, Juniper uses IPsec Phase 1 parameters to establish a secure connection and authenticate the {{site.data.keyword.vpn_vpc_short}} gateway.
 Then, if the security policy permits the connection, the Juniper VPN establishes the tunnel using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.